Andrew Brown (minister): Return to Scotland

 In 1792 Brown briefly returned to Scotland to marry his first wife before returning with her to Nova Scotia.
 He returned to Scotland permanently in 1795, finding employment as a minister of Lochmaben Church in Dumfriesshire.
 In 1799 he received a prestigious position at New Greyfriars in Edinburgh but in July 1800 translated to the Old Kirk of St Giles. (the church at that time being physically split in two to serve two parishes).

 In the same year (1801) he replaced the recently deceased Professor Hugh Blair as Professor of Rhetoric and Belle Lettres at the University of Edinburgh and served this role until his own death.
 He was aided in securing this position by a recommendation from Prince William Henry.
 Brown had travelled with the Prince on his return to Scotland in 1795.

 Brown was elected a Fellow of the Royal Society of Edinburgh in 1803.
 He was elected Moderator of the General Assembly of the Church of Scotland in 1813 by his fellow ministers.
 At this time he lived at 13 Argyll Square south of St Giles.

 Brown continued his research after his return to Scotland (covering the period 1790 to 1815) but it was not published during his lifetime.
 He wrote several drafts of what he intended to be a comprehensive History of North America, but it was never completed and published.

 From 1822 to 1825 he was assisted at Old Kirk, St Giles by James Maitland (who served as Moderator in 1860).

 In 1833 he is listed as living at Primrose Bank in Edinburgh.
-This had been the home of his wife's first husband.
+This had been the home of his third wife's first husband.